Building Better Cities

-LEAF International will be coming to the landmark capital of architecture in 2015.
-The Forum will take place in London from 14th -16th October 2015.
-Now in its 15th year we will be bringing together senior decision makers from leading international architectural practices, contractors, developers, engineers and supplier partners to learn about the latest industry developments and to network with the entire industry supply chain.
+LEAF (Leading European Architecture Forum) International will be coming to the landmark capital of architecture in 2016.
+The Forum will take place in London from 13th -14th October 2016.
+Now in its 16th year we will be bringing together senior decision makers from leading international architectural practices, contractors, developers, engineers and supplier partners to learn about the latest industry developments and to network with the entire industry supply chain.

 LEAF Mission Statement